The 7+ Best Women’s Tennis Racquets

 The Wilson Blade has a 98 square-inch head and an open 16×19 string pattern, delivering moderate power and plenty of grip for generating the topspin that experienced players crave.

-The racquet’s 11.4-ounce weight can make it challenging for some to swing, but luckily, there are a few other options in the Blade lineup to consider.
+The racquet’s 11.4-ounce weight can make it challenging for some to swing, but luckily, there are a few other options in the Blade lineup to consider, such as the Wilson Blade 100L.
+It has a slightly larger head size and is lighter at 10.6 ounces, making it easier to handle and maneuver if weight is a concern.

 Key Specs